TLe2023/PaymentFraudDetection/Fraud_Payment_Detection_Report.md

 **XGB permutation feature importance - Low Amount dataset:**

 Below are the results of permutation importance computed on both the train set and the test set for the selected model.
-The top three features are **"Sender_Account”**, **"Bene_Account"** and **"Sender_Country"**.
-The results are consistent with that of the "Total Gain" model feature importance method.
+The top three features are **"Sender_Country", "Bene_Account", and "Sender_Account”**.

 ![fig20](images/permutation.png)